FisayoOladejo/expenseTracker/README.md

 # Expense Tracker
 ---
-### This is a progeam that can monitor and calculate total indiidual and organization income and expenses
+### This is a progeam that can monitor and calculate total individual and organization income and expenses
 ---
 ## Tools
-* Jaascript
+* Javascript
 * HTML
 * CSS
 ---